em-ni/phd/slam/BronchoSim/README.md

     - press q
     - then select the start point(s) of the centerline pressing space
     - press q
-- get the negative solid for first person view navigation:
+- get the negative solid for first person view BronchoSim:
     - open the part menu
     - import the .obj file of the model
     - create shape from mesh for the imported model